atucker2346/ai110-module2show-pawpal-starter/reflection.md

 **a.
 Initial design**

+- Briefly describe your initial UML design.
+- What classes did you include, and what responsibilities did you assign to each?

 The initial UML design includes four main classes:

 1. **Owner**: Represents the pet owner with their availability constraints and preferences.
 Responsibilities include: